Sanian-Creations/Sanian-Creations/README.md

 &nbsp;

 ## About me
 I am a programmer.
-For programming you need a text editor and a compiler.
-That's all there is to it.
+All I need is a text editor and a compiler.
+In fact, I would prefer it those were the only things people asked me to use.